 Vancouver’s largest Remembrance Day ceremonies and parade take place at the Victory Square Cenotaph in downtown Vancouver on the morning of November 11th.

 There are ceremonies in other parts of Vancouver and throughout the Lower Mainland too.
 The Victory Square event, however, is usually one of the biggest and most impressive.
-For details of what happens in normal years, see below.
-Or, for information about ceremonies at other locations, click Remembrance Day Events.
+See below for details about what happens.
+Or, click Remembrance Day Events for information about ceremonies at other locations.

 Remembrance Day at Victory Square